yjjuan/feedsnet/README.md

 ## What is feednet?
 How to interpret this network?
 * Tracking keywords, and interesting journal
 * Visualizing keywords co-occurence w/ network
-* Suggesting whitespace by combining old papers
+* Suggesting whitespace by combining published papers

 ## Example: